 Strictly speaking in my mind, the T E A Espacio de Arte (art space) is rather an extraordinary meeting, study, activity and exhibition center or perhaps as much as a gallery.
 But, it would be a gallery where nothing can be bought.
 Only the T E A shop sells.
 Its extensive library may be seen as an unconventional or 'digital museum'.
 CDs, videos and all sorts of literature, such as art books are stored there, contrary to cloud platforms.

-The unusual, gray flat building complex T.E.A is located at a stone's throw from the Museum of Man and Nature, almost.
+The unusual, gray flat building complex T.E.A is located at a stone's throw from the Museum of Man and Nature.
 It is also by the oldest Santa Cruz Church bell tower.
-'Both museums' may be reached from the town square by the pink Mercadillo the Recova municipal market or from near the seaside.
+'Both museums' may be reached from the town square by the pink Mercadillo municipal market the Recova or from near the seaside.

 There, expect exhibits of fine art of nowadays; modern art; drawn and painted portrays; cartoons; expressionism; abstract art, cubism, surrealism, impressionism, sculpture and photography besides the art of cooking.